 What is the value of smart and learning buildings?

 This is just one example of the potential value of smart and learning buildings.
 Smart building technology and IoT provide us with an enormous potential of use cases.
 However, what is the real value of measuring all these types of behaviour and collecting data on the buildings and their occupants?
 And how and when do we really create smart and learning solutions in and around our buildings?
 This is where an Integrated Workplace Management System (IWMS) comes in.
 In Planon’s white paper “Transforming smart building technology” you can learn about a real-time and dynamic integration of a smart building technology platform with an IWMS.
 This integration drastically improves the performance of both buildings and business by providing better alignment between your portfolio strategy and its technical performance and needs.

 For organisations and their Facility and Real Estate Managers, it is crucial to research what use cases are relevant and valuable to their organisation.
 What specific smart solutions is the organisation looking for?
 And are these really smart solutions that provide learning and predictive analysis?
 In addition, organisations must determine the specific business case from both a quantitative (costs) and qualitative (user experience, building performance) perspective for each relevant use case.
 What is the real value of the use case and related smart solution?
 Establishing your use case and business case for your Smart and Learning Building solution, that is where the smart journey starts to an attractive, healthy, efficient and effective workplace that supports the organisation’s objectives.

-If you are interested in learning more about Smart Buildings, you should sign up for our upcoming webinar, ‘Turning Smart Building Diagnostics into Smart Actions with IWMS.’
+If you are interested in learning more about Smart Buildings, you should watch our webinar, ‘Turning Smart Building Diagnostics into Smart Actions with IWMS.’